serokell/blockchain-util/README.md

 * Package `snowdrop-util`
     * Defines various helper data types and functions needed for other packages.

-The db access functor `DbAccess` is designed for use with key-value databases.
+The db access functor `DbAccess` is designed for usage with key-value databases.
 The processing of blocks is viewed as a read-only state access operation that returns a state modification object as result (or an error).
 Utilities don't pay much attention to the modification of state and presume it to be a trivial operation